Licence Application Guide

 1) Wait for your certificate(s) from FSESO before you send your application to the RCMP.

-The certificates can take up to 2 months from completing your course to show up in your mail.
-If you moved or you think your certificates might be lost in the mail, please contact us.
+Certificates can take up to 2 months from completing your course to show up in your mail.
+If you moved or you think your certificates might be lost in the mail, and it has been 2 months, please contact us.

 If you completed two courses more than a week apart, your certificates will show up separately.
 They might even show up in the wrong order.
 This is normal.
 Keep waiting until it’s 2 months past your course and if they still haven’t arrived please contact us so we can help.

 2) Collect the items you need for your application.
-Download the application and take a look at what it requires, pieces of photo ID, and signatures of several references, among others.
+Download the application or start it online and take a look at what it requires, pieces of photo ID, and signatures of references, among others.
 If you plan to mail your application, download the application form and start working on it.
-If you plan to apply online you can start working through the steps - the system will save your progress.
+If you plan to apply online (best and fastest for most people) you can start working through the steps - the system will save your progress.

 OR